-Section B: Proposed Approach (50 points)
+Section B: Proposed Approach (40 points)

-- Describe the purpose of the proposed project, including a clear statement of its goals and objectives. - Describe how achievement of goals will increase system capacity to support effective mental health services.
-Describe the proposed project activities, how they meet your infrastructure needs, and how they relate to your goals and objectives. - Describe how the proposed project will help prepare for health reform implementation. - Describe how family members and youth will be involved in all phases (i.e., planning, implementation, and performance assessment) of the proposed project and how the proposed project will address the behavioral health needs of youth in transition. - Provide a chart or graph depicting a realistic time line for the entire project period showing key activities, milestones, and responsible staff.
+- Describe the purpose of the proposed project, including a clear statement of its goals and objectives.
+These must relate to the performance measures you identify in Section D, Performance Assessment and Data.
+Describe how achievement of goals will increase system capacity to support effective substance abuse and/or mental health services. - Describe the proposed project activities, how they meet your infrastructure needs, and how they relate to your goals and objectives. - Provide a chart or graph depicting a realistic time line for the entire project period showing key activities, milestones, and responsible staff.
 [Note: The time line should be part of the Project Narrative.
 It should not be placed in an attachment.] - Provide a logic model that demonstrates the linkage between the identified need, the proposed approach, and outcomes.
 (See Appendix E for a sample logic model.)

-Describe any other organizations that will participate and their roles and responsibilities.
+- Describe any other organizations that will participate and their roles and responsibilities.
 Demonstrate their commitment to the project.
-Include letters of support and commitment from these community organizations in Attachment 1 of your application. - If you plan to include an advisory body in your project, describe its membership, roles and functions, and frequency of meetings. - Describe the potential barriers to successful conduct of the proposed project and how you will overcome them. - Describe how your proposed project will address substance abuse issues among your constituents. - Describe your plan to continue the project after the funding period ends.
-Also describe how program continuity will be maintained when there is a change in the operational environment (e.g., staff turnover, change in project leadership) to ensure stability over time.
+Include letters of from these community organizations in Attachment 1 of your application. - Describe how the proposed project will address the following issues: - Demographics race, ethnicity, religion, gender, age, geography, and socioeconomic status; - Language and literacy; - Sexual identity sexual orientation and gender identity; and - o Disability. - Describe how consumers of behavioral health services and family members were involved in the preparation of the application, and how they will be involved in the planning, implementation, and performance assessment of the project. - Describe the potential barriers to successful conduct of the proposed project and how you will overcome them. - Describe how your activities will improve mental health and co-occurring substance services. - Describe your plan to continue the project after the funding period ends.
+Also describe how program continuity will be maintained when there is a change in the operational environment (e.g., staff turnover, change in project leadership) to ensure stability over time. - Describe your plan to ensure that MFP Fellows provide services to underserved minority populations with mental and substance use disorders, particularly in public sector. - Discuss your plan to provide "doctoral level" training of Fellows in mental health and co-occurring substance abuse prevention and treatment, using evidencebased practices, and with a focus on culturally competent, recovery-based care for underserved public sector minority populations. - Describe your plan for financial infrastructure for administering the MFP, including distribution of student stipends and other related training costs. - Discuss your plan for collaboration with other professional organizations and educational institutions to increase the pool of qualified MFP applicants and to facilitate the dissemination of information concerning the program's goals and outcomes.